 Before cancelling the card entirely, you may just want to downgrade the card.
 This is nice because you won’t lose your account history.
 Downgrading usually allows you to keep the account history.

 Example: You have the Delta Gold Skymiles card with a $95 annual fee and don’t want it any longer.
 Before you cancel, you can call American Express and ask them to downgrade the card.
-Downgrading to a lower or no-fee version of that exact same card will allow to keep your history.
+Downgrading to a lower or no-fee version of that exact same card will allow keeping your history.

 If you really want to cancel your credit card.